NanoComp/meep/doc/docs/Python_User_Interface.md

 —
 Output the given field component (e.g. `Ex`, etc.) as a [PNG](https://en.wikipedia.org/wiki/PNG) image, by first outputting the HDF5 file, then converting to PNG via [h5topng](https://github.com/stevengj/h5utils/blob/master/README.md), then deleting the HDF5 file.
 The second argument is a string giving options to pass to h5topng (e.g. `"-Zc bluered"`).
 See also [Tutorial/Basics](Python_Tutorials/Basics.md#output-tips-and-tricks).

 It is often useful to use the h5topng `-C` or `-A` options to overlay the dielectric function when outputting fields.
 To do this, you need to know the name of the dielectric-function `.h5` file which must have been previously output by `output_epsilon`.
 To make this easier, a built-in shell variable `$EPS` is provided which refers to the last-output dielectric-function `.h5` file.
-So, for example `output_png(meep.Ez,"-C $EPS")` will output the $E_z$ field and overlay the dielectric contours.
+So, for example `output_png(mp.Ez,"-C $EPS")` will output the $E_z$ field and overlay the dielectric contours.

 By default, `output_png` deletes the `.h5` file when it is done.
 To preserve the `.h5` file requires `output_png(component, h5topng_options, rm_h5=False)`.